enel-gdh-educational/katacoda-scenarios/version-control/basics/step2.md

 ---

+#### Checkout folder

+Before going further, let us introduce a key notion in git: the checkout directory, which is identified as the parent directory of ``.git``.

+The content of the checkout folder can be aligned by simple commands to any versions of the repo, by specifying the minimal information to identify it uniquely.

+This operation is called ``checkout`` and can be applied to all the files included in a repository, or to specific files.

+From the checkout folder, you can make changes to the files, and, eventually, save a new version by commiting the changes.

+To know what is the commit currently checked out, just look at the top entry outputted by ``git log``.

 #### Let us play more with commits

-So far, we have done something very simple: started tracking a new file, added it to the staging area, and made your forst commit.
+So far, we have done something very simple: started tracking a new file, added it to the staging area, and made your first commit.

 Let us simulate the natural evolution of a project.